Charleston County Probate Judge

 Before his election, Judge Condon was a shareholder in the law firm of Rosen, Rosen & Hagood, P.A., in Charleston where he practiced probate and business law.
 Judge Condon earned his law degree from the University of South Carolina School of Law.
 Judge Condon is a Certified Public Accountant and worked for McKnight Frampton and Price Waterhouse for three years before going to law school.
 He attended the College of Charleston and received his B.S. degree in accounting, magna cum laude, from Clemson University.
 Judge Condon was also admitted to the MBA Program of the Wharton School of the University of Pennsylvania but chose to work for Price Waterhouse followed by law school.
 He is a graduate of Bishop England High School.

-Judge Condon grew up in Charleston as the seventh of ten children born to Harriet Molony Condon and the late J. Joseph Condon.
-He and his wife, Michelle Mensore Condon, an attorney originally from New Martinsville, West Virginia, have a 10-year-old son.
+Judge Condon grew up in Charleston as the seventh of ten children born to the late Harriet Molony Condon and the late J. Joseph Condon.
+He and his wife, Michelle Mensore Condon, an attorney originally from New Martinsville, West Virginia, have a 13-year-old son.
 They are members of the Cathedral of St. John the Baptist in Charleston.

 City of Charleston